Skip to main content

 How can you handle the onboarding process as efficiently as possible in the shortest time possible and help your new employees get off to the best possible start?

-Answer: automated onboarding.
+Answer: Automated onboarding.

 In this article, I’ll share how to streamline onboarding new hires by taking some repetitive tasks off HR and managers' plates.
 An automated onboarding process will make your new employees feel welcome, integrated, and prepared to hit the ground running.

-What Is Automated Onboarding?
+What is Automated Onboarding?

-• Grant access to apps and request equipment that new hires need
+• Request equipment that new hires need

 • Schedule orientation meetings